 The NCTC Financial Aid Office encourages prospective college students to apply early for financial aid.
 FAFSA applications are available to complete as early as October 1st of each year.
-FAFSA applications may be completed online at StudentAid.gov, or on the Mobile Phone App at myStudentAid Mobile, or applications may be printed, filled out, and mailed directly to FAFSA.
+FAFSA applications may be completed online at StudentAid.gov, or applications may be printed, filled out, and mailed directly to FAFSA.
 The NCTC school code is 003558.

 Please note: FAFSA applications are free to all students.
 Be wary of scams that require payment for the submission of a FAFSA application.
 FAFSA applications are processed by the U. S. Department of Education.
 Students are notified by email and/or regular mail as to the status of their financial aid application.
-Any additional documentation required to complete the financial aid process will be requested through the NCTC Financial Aid Office, also by email or regular mail.
-Eligibility for financial assistance is established by the data that students and parents input on their FAFSA application.
+Any additional documentation required to complete the financial aid process will be requested by the school's Financial Aid Office via email or regular mail.
+Eligibility for financial assistance is established by the data students and parents input on their FAFSA application.
 All students who are eligible to receive Federal Financial Aid must be admitted to the college as regular degree-seeking students and show proof that they have graduated from an accredited high school or received a GED.